 A refreshing drink is a perfect way to welcome guests to the reception and to get the party started at a wedding.
 And while the full-service statement bar is certainly not a tradition that’s going anywhere, more and more couples are opting for creative single-serve drinks to make a statement.

-Just as the onset of the COVID-19 pandemic changed weddings in a multitude of ways, service for food and drink has definitely shifted.
 Avoiding standing in line at the bar while the bartender mixes a custom drink is key, and single-serve sips are the ideal solution.
 “Single-serve drinks can offer a sense of comfort and a new and clever way to serve guests,” says Aleah and Nick Valley, founders of Valley & Company Events.